Eurasian Economic Union: Enlargement

 Ukraine submitted an application to participate in the Eurasian Economic Union as an observer in August 2013.
 Viktor Yanukovych's decision to abandon an association agreement with the European Union and exclusively pursue integration with the EAEU was a key factor in the Euromaidan protests that ended his term as president of Ukraine followed by annexation of Crimea by Russia.
 The country's membership in the EAEU was seen by some analysts as the key to the success of the union as Ukraine has the second largest economy of any of the 15 former republics of the Soviet Union.
 With high tensions between Russia and Ukraine in the wake of the crisis, Ukraine decided to pursue integration with the EU.

 Turkey was extended an invitation to join the EAEU by Kazakhstan's President Nursultan Nazarbayev on 6 June 2014 but the country prefers to join the EU.

-Georgia's Prime Minister Bidzina Ivanishvili said in September 2013 he was studying the possibility of acceding to the Union, although he later clarified that Georgia's main strategy was still to integrate into the European Union.
-Russia's Prime Minister Dmitri Medvedev included Georgia as a prospective member in statements made in August 2013.
+Georgia's prime minister Bidzina Ivanishvili said in September 2013 he was studying the possibility of acceding to the Union, although he later clarified that Georgia's main strategy was still to integrate into the European Union.
+Russia's prime minister Dmitri Medvedev included Georgia as a prospective member in statements made in August 2013.

 The member states of the EAEU have reached an agreement with China to conjunct the EAEU with the Belt and Road Initiative, opting for collaboration instead of competition.
 There is also significant cooperation between the EAEU and China in the areas of high technology and digitalisation.

+In 2018, Moldova became the EAEU's first observer state, and attended EAEU forums for a few years; however, it has not attended any more EAEU meetings since the full-scale Russian invasion of Ukraine began in February 2022.
+Russia's military aggression decisively moved Moldova on a path to EU membership instead, with Moldova's former Defence Minister Anatol Șalaru noting in August 2024 that trading with the EAEU would be practically impossible.
+In October 2024, none of the main presidential candidates even mentioned the Eurasian Economic Union; each of them regarded membership of the European Union as inevitable.
+Furthermore, as of February 2025, Uzbekistan and Tajikistan were resisting full membership of the EAEU as well.